 - Use any other technique you think will keep you safe.
 Remember that you are in charge of your own experience and therefore please ignore any instruction given to you in a meditation class that it is not right for you.
 Feel free to guide your own practice in a way uniquely suited to you in each moment.
 After a few years of coming to my classes a participant once told me she used to repeat the words “pink elephant, pink elephant” as a mantra that worked for her.
 Whatever works!
 A personal Lovingkindness mantra or affirmation that an individual knows in advance might be soothing can be used.
 There is also no shame in ceasing a practice that is too triggering – it might be that the same practice done for a shorter length of time can be safe but if done for too long, it might feel too challenging.

 - Finally and most importantly, if/when you are able to stay with difficult experiences through the support system of your own internal witness, please do it.
 The magic of meditation is that it allows us to be less reactive.
 Meditation can help us to integrate experiences and accept things in ways that bring freedom.
 When we are in a more-relaxed state in meditation, we reduce our fight-flight-freeze responses and therefore can more easily bear witness to things that might otherwise overwhelm us when we are in more aroused states.
-By facing our fears or other difficulties through meditation, we can reduce or get to know the shadow or challenging parts of ourselves.
+By facing and/or somewhat integrating our fears or other difficulties through meditation, we can reduce or get to know the shadow or challenging parts of ourselves.
 This is the deep work that can take place in meditation because our nervous system is supported and soothed through our concentrated attention.
 It’s not easy but sometimes feelings and thoughts bubble to the surface exactly when they require our attention or they finally arise when we feel it might be safe enough.
 If it is safe enough, then meditation can help us stay with experiences long enough to integrate rather than continue to suppress, run on react.
 It is the stuff of bravery but also of freedom.

 © Suzanne Frydman / Relax Communications